chenaciousD/website/content/projects/Experiments in supervised and unsupervised learning/index.md

 {{< figure src="ImageClassifier.png" title="Sample images with respective categories in numerical form" >}}

-I test the resulting model with some of my own images to see how well it performed, anecdotally.
+I tested the resulting model with some of my own images to see how well it performed, anecdotally.

 | Image | Predicted Class | Model Performance |
 |-------|-----------------|----------|